 And I know Ted went in with all of his heart.

-I think he ran a hard, good campaign, and I think you know, he's a young man, and I think it'd be a great choice for the Supreme Court.
+I think it'd be a great choice for the Supreme Court.

-I know Levin is uh pushing, I know Mark likes Mike Lee, who I know Is on the list.
+I know Mark likes Mike Lee, who I know is on the list.

-Um look, but I can tell you that, you know, the president has 25 names.
+Look, but I can tell you that, you know, the president has 25 names.

-He was appointed by George W. Bush, confirmation by the Senate, etc., etc.
+He was appointed by George W. Bush.

-You know, there's very there's a lot of interesting people.
+You know, there's very, there's a lot of interesting people.

 William Pryor's name, he was on the short list the last time.

-A lot of people know about Judge William H. Pryor, and he's on the U.S. Circuit Court of Appeals for the 11th Circuit, widely considered along with Judge Diane Sykes to be a front runner to replace this is going back to Antonin Scalia.
+A lot of people know about Judge William H. Pryor, and he's on the U.S. Circuit Court of Appeals for the 11th Circuit, widely considered, along with Judge Diane Sykes, to be a frontrunner to replace, this is going back to Antonin Scalia.

 He was one of the frontrunners in that particular case.